Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Data-provenance AI

 \item Sensor data fusion: The study in \cite{284} presents a multi-sensor data fusion that serves human movement classification based on ML.
-A network of heterogeneous sensors of a tri-axial accelerometer, a micro-Doppler radar and a camera is used to collect data that is then fused and classified by a ML algorithm with SVM and KNN.
+A network of heterogeneous sensors of a tri-axial accelerometer, a micro-Doppler radar and a camera is used to collect data that is then fused and classified by an ML algorithm with SVM and KNN.
 In \cite{285}, a sensor fusion architecture is proposed for object recognition.
 Parameters or information measured from sensors can be fused with those collected from other sensors to create a global view on the target subject, which helps evaluate it more comprehensively.
 To facilitate the fusion process, a processing model based on unsupervised ML is integrated that helps classify the features from the fused datasets.
 Experiments use camera images as the input data for training and classification, showing that ML can recognize the object well in different parameter settings.
-Another solution for sensor fusion in wireless sensor networks is presented in \cite{286}.
-In particular, a system setting with various rooms is considered, where sensors in each room collect data that represents the location information.
-Then, data collected from different sensors is fused and a ML-based K-Spectral Centroid algorithm is adopted to cluster the data from different rooms together.

-In practice, heterogeneous sensory data fusion may be challenging due to the insufficient information of collected data sources and the difficulty to represent the multimodal data, which can make data estimation infeasible.
-To solve this issue, a new multimodal data fusion for sensor networks is proposed in \cite{288}.
-More specific, a deep multimodal encoder based on neural networks is designed to perform learning from data collected from sensors to capture the correlated features, which addresses the missing data issue.
-Importantly, an unsupervised learning algorithm is derived to compress data by learning joint features among the set of features in the raw dataset.
-Meanwhile, a Bayesian network is employed in \cite{289} for sensor data fusion.
-The complex non-Gaussian sample dynamics in sensor signal patterns are fused and classified based on an offline Bayesian non-parametric Dirichlet Process model, which achieves a higher accuracy performance compared with traditional Bayes network and SVM classifiers. \end{itemize}